antonsn/remote-fish-feeder/README.md

 - Be willing to play with raspberry pi CMD and do some very simple soldering.
 - Have (buy) a simple feeder Juwel Automatic Feeder (Juwel Easyfeed 15 Euro) or similar.
 - Make app available outside the home network.
 One can use Dynamic DNS Providers.
-It is not as scary as it sounds just another tutorial to read.
+It is not as scary as it sounds, it is just another tutorial to read.

 <img src="https://images-na.ssl-images-amazon.com/images/I/61xPupca0OL._AC_SL1270_.jpg" data-canonical-src="https://images-na.ssl-images-amazon.com/images/I/61xPupca0OL._AC_SL1270_.jpg" width="300" height="200" />